 To understand certificates, think of them like passports.
 Passports are provided by an authority that is generally trusted: a country's government.
 All passports share an agreed-upon format.
 They serve as proof that individuals are who they say they are.
 They are trusted all over the world, because the border guard trusts the government that signed the passport.
 Every passport is signed by the owner and the authorized government department.
 Also like passports, certificates have a finite lifespan.
 Web browsers, for example, check web server certificates to ensure they are currently valid.
 An invalid certificate will display a warning to the user about the site's trustworthiness.

 Certificates can be much more secure than passwords.
 They can be used to decrypt and encrypt keys or provide the owner's identity.
 The real value in public/private key encryption is that there is no one single password to distribute.
-Secure distribution of passwords had, until this point, been difficult to guarantee.
-You don't have to worry about sharing a password across an insecure network when using PKI.
+Until this point, secure distribution of passwords had been difficult to guarantee.
+You don't have to worry about sharing a password across an insecure network when using public key infrastructure.

 Trust in a certificate -- supplied by governments in the passport metaphor -- comes from certificate providers, such as Verisign and GoDaddy, or an internal corporate provider, depending on the setup.
 Some certificate authorities have had their certificates revoked, which caused disruption around the internet.
 The certificate authorities are essentially the arbiter of truth; once that trust is broken, it can wreak havoc on operations.

 A party can use these trusted certificate authorities, the PKI providers, to verify the other party in a given interaction is who it claims to be.
 To prevent forgeries or certificate alterations, the user (system administrator) and the certificate authority digitally sign each one.
 By signing, the certificate authority essentially says that any user should trust the originator of the certificate.